Why I Call Myself a Christian

 Thirteenth, the theology of liberation gives me a way to reconcile my lifelong concern for peace and justice with my spiritual life.
 This gives outward meaning, depth, and relatedness to what, for me, would otherwise be primarily mystical, inward, personal.
-It also gives a context for that concern which is more loving and humane than the political ideologies I have been associated with before.
+It puts my political views on a more humane, loving footing.

 I feel I need to add this: These are not propositions I thought out in philosophical form.
 Each of them is an attempt at expressing the experience I have received of the Spirit, or the Light Within.
 I find it repugnant, in spiritual matters, to think up ideas (George Fox called them “notions”) first, and then try to prove them by experience.
 Inevitably, two things happen in the latter method.
 One is that parts of experience which do not accord with the previously adopted ideas are ignored.
 The second is that people tend to think they are right, and when people think they are right, they often want to enforce their ideas on others.
 Sometimes in vicious or brutal ways.